Fabian Wood

 Training, qualifications & experience

-I work with clients with a wide variety of issues from Anxiety and Depression to Abuse and Loss.
-However, in particular, I am passionate about working with the following issues in which I have gained Counselling experience:
+I have experience working with clients with a wide variety of issues from Anxiety and Depression to Abuse and Loss.
+In particular, I am passionate about working with the following issues:

-Addiction and Recovery - I have worked as a Counsellor for Red Rose Recovery in Lancaster (and wider Lancashire).
-I have worked with clients at different stages in their recovery journey; from still using, to the 'just for today' period, and finally towards establishing meaning without (or with an altered relationship with) drugs and alcohol.
-Counselling can be a useful tool in your recovery journey, no matter whereabouts you are with it at the moment.
+Addiction and Recovery: I have worked as a Counsellor for Red Rose Recovery in Lancaster (and wider Lancashire) and currently work in an NHS Drug and Alcohol Addiction Treatment setting.
+I have worked with clients at different stages in their recovery journey; from still using, to the 'just for today' period, and finally towards establishing personal meaning without (or with an altered relationship with) drugs and alcohol.
+Counselling can be a useful tool in your recovery journey, no matter where you are at the moment.

 Member organisations